chroma-space/cybersphere/_posts/projects/2015-04-09-camp_bestival.md

 "video-pause": false
 "play-once": false
 video_mute: false
-#jpg: 009camp_bestival/banner2
-banner-align: bottom
+"banner-align": bottom
 index: 9
 thumbnail: "thumbnail-bestival.jpg"
-video: "campbestival_banner_video_2013"
+video: campbestival_banner_video_2013
-poster: "009camp_bestival/campbestival_banner_video_2013.jpg"
+poster: 009camp_bestival/campbestival_banner_video_2013.jpg
+jpg: ""
+png: ""
+panorama: ""
+"panorama-poster": ""
+"panorama-longitude-speed": 0.01
+"panorama-user-control": false
+"splash-description": ""
+"index-image": ""
 ---

 <span class="chroma">CHRΘMA</span>'s third year lighting up Lulworth castle with Brightonart & Two Tiger Fireworks with our  Son et lumière show.
 To end our run of finales for Camp Bestival  [http://www.campbestival.net](http://www.campbestival.net/) we visioned a trip around the world as seen through the three eyes of our double hearted alien, Gertie.
 With gorgeous animated action and character design from lead animator Emma Wakeley, who brought so much to these Finale projects, and excellent motion graphics from David Packer, Richard Gladman and Alex Barnes.
 The project was a planetary collaboration, bringing together different styles from different teams around the globe: the Japan scene by Sachiko Nitta, the Paris scene from Sylvain & Remi Rohart and the Malaysian beach scene by Woon Bing Chang and co.